WCHN/mtv-preproc/README.md

      MRI Super-Resolution Using Multi-channel Total Variation.
      In Annual Conference on Medical Image Understanding and Analysis 2018 Jul 9 (pp. 217-228).
 Springer, Cham.

+The most up-to-date PDF version of this paper is available from https://arxiv.org/abs/1810.03422.

 ## Example 1: Denoising MRIs